 - 1. There is no fixed, a priori relationship between the numerical percentage and the final letter grades for this course. - 2.
-In order to pass the course, you must pass the assignments, pass the midterm, pass the final exam, and attempt 8 labs at minimum. - 3.
-Note: While attempting 8 labs is sufficient to pass the course, missing the rest of the labs will cost you marks, so you should attempt all labs to avoid any loss of marks.
+In order to pass the course, you must: - > pass the assignments, pass the midterm, pass the final exam, and - > attempt ALL 11 labs (no loss of marks); or attempt at least 8 of 11 labs (sufficient to pass, but with 5% loss for each missed lab).
+So, you should attempt all labs to avoid any loss of marks.
+Missing more than 3 labs will result in failing the course.